 Acne has different types too.
 For a detailed discussion about acne types and remedies, read this blog post.
 Different types of acne require different types of treatment as well.

-Acne medication can range from using a facial wash with salicylic acid or benzoyl peroxide, hormonal therapy, blue light therapy treatment, topical or oral antibiotics, having chemical peels, or taking Accutane, as a last resort.
+Acne medication can range from using a facial wash with salicylic acid or benzoyl peroxide, hormonal therapy, blue light therapy treatment, topical or oral antibiotics, having chemical peels, or taking Accutane, as the last resort.

-Those who suffer from adult-onset acne should be more meticulous with what they are doing, eating, or using that may result to their breakouts.
+Those who suffer from adult-onset acne should be more meticulous with what they are doing, eating, or using that may result in their breakouts.
 Chances are, you’ve added something to your routine that is not agreeing with your skin.

 Here are the most common culprits to acne breakouts: